nextcloud/documentation/admin_manual/maintenance/convert_db.rst

 Converting Database Type
 ========================

-You can convert a sqlite database to a more performant mysql or pgsql database with the ownCloud command line tool.
+You can convert a sqlite database to a more performing MySql, MariaDB or PostgreSQL database with the ownCloud command line tool.
 Available since ownCloud version 7.0.0.
 To convert former ownCloud installations, first update to at least version 7.0.0.